Baclayon

 Baclayon, officially the Municipality of Baclayon (Munisipalidad sa Baclayon; Bayan ng Baclayon), is a municipality in the province of Bohol, Philippines.
-According to the 2020 census, it has a population of 22,461 people.
+According to the 2024 census, it has a population of 22,754 people.

 It is the home town of actor Cesar Montano, and physicist Caesar Saloma.

 Baclayon celebrates its feast day every 8 December to honor the town patron, The Immaculate Conception.

 History

 Baclayon was the first municipality to be established in Bohol by the Spaniards and included originally the areas now made up by the municipalities of Alburquerque, Balilihan, Corella, and Sikatuna.
 Its original name was Bacayan, from the root word bacay, meaning "detour" in reference to the fact that travellers used to make a detour there around a rocky cliff.

 In 1595, two Jesuit priests, Juan de Torres and Gabriel Sanchez, arrived in Bohol to convert the local populace to Catholicism.
 With native help, they built a stone church which is considered one of the oldest stone churches in the Philippines, and marked the beginning of the town.
 In 1600, Moros raided the fledgling settlement, which prompted the Jesuits to relocate their residencia to Loboc.

 In 1717, Baclayon gained status of a parish.
-In 1742, Tagbilaran was separated from Baclayon, followed by Alburquerque in 1868, Balilihan in 1828, and Corella in 1884.
+In 1742, Tagbilaran was separated from Baclayon.
+The 1818 census recorded 3,549 native families and 3 Spanish-Filipino families.
+The separation from Baclayon by Alburquerque happened in 1868, Balilihan in 1828, and Corella in 1884.

+In 1837, an Augustinian Recollect Fray José Julián Aranguren, the parish priest of Baclayon, once reported an extreme economic and human strain placed on the town by the Military Command led by Captain Manuel Sanz.
+The town of Baclayon was forced to construct and maintain 5 large boats called Barangayan, forced 120 men to be crews, and demanded 120 unhusked rice for the naval post.
+The town were also heavily taxed directly by the military from local municipal treasury to fund coastal defense, leaving them bankrupt unable to invest in local public works.